Rokudenashi – The Shape of Rain. Lyrics Meaning: Embracing a Love as Wild as a Storm

 Let’s just toss the past aside

-will land in my heart and, someday, make something bloom
+will fall into my heart and, eventually, something will bloom.

 [Outro] (Ah, ah, ah, ah)